Lapo Nava: AC Milan

 During the 2022–23 season, Nava appeared on the bench seven times for AC Milan's first team, including four UEFA Champions League games.

 At the beginning of the 2023–24 season, Nava was invited to join the first team for pre-season training.
 He made an appearance off the bench during a pre-season match against Novara.

 On 19 August 2023, Nava was officially named as a member of the first team squad.

 He was called-up for the 1–0 Serie A home loss match against Juventus on 22 October 2023, due to the absences of both Mike Maignan and Marco Sportiello for the date, Nava along with the reserve squad goalkeeper Andrea Bartoccioni featured on the bench as back-up options for the starting veteran Antonio Mirante, but neither played.

 On 25 May 2024, Nava made his AC Milan and competitive senior football debut, coming on as a substitute for Antonio Mirante at the 88th minute and conceding a goal the very next minute in a 3–3 home 2023–24 Serie A closing game against Salernitana.

 He made his debut for the newly created reserve team Milan Futuro on 10 August 2024, starting and saving a penalty at the 50th minute of a 3–0 away win Coppa Italia Serie C first round match against Lecco.

 Cremonese

 On 17 July 2025, Nava joined fellow Serie A club Cremonese on a permanent transfer, signing a contract until 2028.

+Loan to Alcione

+On 8 July 2026, Cremonese announced that Nava would be playing in Serie C once again, having joined Milan-based team Alcione on loan.